Mar 27, 2025

 Measuring branded vs unbranded traffic

 There are several ways to understand how much traffic to your site is coming from branded vs unbranded terms.
 At ércule, we combine Google Search Console and Google Analytics data in a Looker Studio dashboard to see the m/o/m change across both.
-We recommend understanding the baseline for branded vs unbranded traffic before attempting to impact either number!
+We recommend understanding the baseline for branded vs unbranded traffic before attempting to impact either number.
+Other keywords tools, like Semrush, also provide ways to analyze branded vs unbranded traffic as well as branded vs unbranded keyword rankings.

 An increase in branded traffic: what does it mean?